AndreansxTech/AndreansxTech/README.md

 </br>Currently the programming languages that I am learning are C++ as well as Pascal.
 Also, Im a
 trying my hardest to become good in Math.
 Not gonna lie, It is definetly hard for me.</br>
 ## What i like doing
 </br>I really like programming as I hope that it will be my field of work in the future.
-I also like to draw and I absolutely love cars, especially hypercars as well as Japanese modified cars.
+I also like to draw and I absolutely love cars, especially hypercars as well as Japanese modified cars. </br>

+# My hardware
+</br> For my main smartphone I use an iPhone 14 Pro.
+I also have two laptops and two servers.
+The first laptop is a Lenovo ThinkPad T450s and the second one is not really used by me.
+First one of my servers is a Dell PowerEdge R710 with two Xeon E5520 proccessors, 64 Gigs of ECC DDR3 memory and three hard drives which together come to 1,6 TB of storage.
+The R710 has Fedora Linux server installed on it, I plan to use it as a Proxmox server for hosting virtual CNC machines.
+The second server is a R610 and is not really in use at this time.

 [![Readme Card](https://github-readme-stats.vercel.app/api/pin/?username=AndreansxTech&repo=switch-kalkulator&theme=rose_pine)](https://github.com/AndreansxTech/Ka1kulat0r)
 [![Readme Card](https://github-readme-stats.vercel.app/api/pin/?username=AndreansxTech&repo=triCalc&theme=rose_pine)](https://github.com/AndreansxTech/triCalc)</br>